wting/autojump/README.md

 -   Jump To A Directory That Contains `foo`, Preferring Child Directories:

-      If a child directory that contains `foo` exists, you can prioritize that over other matches in the databases via
+    You can prioritize child directories over other matches in the databases via

         jc foo